darrynv/dangeroo/dangeroo-mem0-mcp/docs/dangeroo-architecture.md

 # Dangeroo Mem0 MCP Server Architecture

-This document provides a detailed overview of the Dangeroo Mem0 MCP Server architecture, focusing on the relationship between FastAPI, ChromaDB, and Neo4j services.
+This document provides a detailed overview of the Dangeroo Mem0 MCP Server architecture, focusing on the relationship between FastAPI, Qdrant, and Neo4j services.

 ## System Architecture